davidp918/KZStats/README.md

 # KZStats

-A Flutter App project, App version for kzstats.com
+A Flutter App project for CSGO Kreedz